todar/VBA-Boilerplate/README.md

 * ProperLength - Ensures lenght of string is as long as you set it to be.
 Will add fill value at begining or end based on parameters.
 * String between - Find the value between two words in a string.
 * TextboxWordSelect - Selects text in a textbox in a userform.
+* StringSimilarity - Compares two strings and returns a percentage of how similar they are.
+Uses the Levenshtein formula.